gitlabhq/gitlabhq/doc/ci/interactive_web_terminal/index.md

 Sometimes, when a job is running, things don't go as you would expect, and it would be helpful if one can have a shell to aid debugging.
-When a job is running, on the right panel you can see a button that will open the terminal for the current job.
+When a job is running, on the right panel you can see a button `debug` that will open the terminal for the current job.

 ![Example of job running with terminal available](img/interactive_web_terminal_running_job.png)

-When clicked, you will be redirected to a new page where you can access the terminal and type commands like a normal shell.
+When clicked, a new tab will open to the terminal page where you can access the terminal and type commands like a normal shell.

 ![terminal of the job](img/interactive_web_terminal_page.png)